krehwell/DFlow-websocket-backend/readme.md

 - Broadcast a message to connected users when someone connects or disconnects ✅
 - Support messaging ✅
 - Add support for username ✅
-- Add “{user} is typing” functionality
+- Add “{user} is typing” functionality ✅
-- Support multiple typing tracker
+- Support multiple typing tracker ✅
-- Show who’s online
+- Show who’s online ✅
-- Add private messaging